ohdsi-studies/Covid19PredictionStudies/HospInOutpatientVal/readme.md

 License
 =======
-  HospInOutpatientValidation is licensed under Apache License 2.0
+  HospInOutpatientVal is licensed under Apache License 2.0

 Development
 ===========
-  HospInOutpatientValidation is being developed in R Studio.
+  HospInOutpatientVal is being developed in R Studio.